-- Fruit and vegeta\ble derived juices, purees and their concentrates in compliance to the Fruit Juice Directive; - Fresh fruit and vegetables that are received for the production of juices and purees. - Other ingredients are out of scope.
+- Fruit and vegetable derived juices, purees, and their concentrates in compliance to the Fruit Juice Directive. - Fresh fruit and vegetables that are received to produce juices and purees. - Other ingredients are out of scope.

 c.
 What is the definition of a sustainable source/product?